alazaroc/blog-web-code/_posts/2023-01-24-aws-open-source-tools.md

 Let's start with the most popular AWS open source projects.

-You are probably already using some of them and did not realize that they are open source.
+You are probably already using some of them and did not realize they are open source.
 However, I am not going to explain them or give more information, I will just name them here:

 - <kbd>AWS CLI</kbd>: Amazon Web Services Command Line Interface
   - [https://github.com/aws/aws-cli](https://github.com/aws/aws-cli){:target="_blank"}